petyussz/STELLA-cli/README.md

-﻿# Mini STELLA CLI
+﻿# STELLA CLI

-A compact, local version of the STELLA Linux agent.
-This lightweight script (`stella-cli.py`) is designed to run smaller models locally (or via a local Ollama instance) to perform system administration tasks and execute controlled shell commands.
+A lightweight, standalone STELLA Linux agent.
+This script (`stella-cli.py`) is designed to run smaller models locally (or via a local Ollama instance) to perform system administration tasks and execute controlled shell commands with safety and transparency.

-This repository is a smaller sibling of the larger [Stella-cli-docker](https://github.com/petyussz/Stella-cli-docker) project.
-While the Docker version targets bigger models in isolated environments with remote host management, **Mini STELLA CLI** focuses on a minimal, easy-to-run experience for development and experimentation.

 ---